How to Install Your Pool Heat Pump - Pool Heat Pump Installation

 All of our heat pumps are manufactured to work with 50hz electrical supplies (which are used throughout Europe)

-We supply an electrical connection box with a built in timer for your pool pump - see our "Accessories" section
+We can supply an electrical connection box with a built in timer for your pool pump - see our "Accessories" section

 It is easy to add a heat pump to an existing pool pipework system.